(updated November 27, 2014)

 There is also the more characteristic Christmas market at Piazza dei Re di Roma with stalls selling gifts and typical Christmas food, similar to the tradition of Advent markets in Germany and Austria.

-Naples holds a traditional Christmas market near Via San Gregorio Armeno, also known as “Crib Street” (Via del Presepe) because of its many little workshops specialized in the manufacture of cribs.
+Naples holds a traditional Christmas market near Via San Gregorio Armeno, also known as the “Crib Street” (Via del Presepe) because of its many little workshops specialized in the manufacture of cribs.
 In December the street becomes a huge presepe (crib) market, selling thousands of nativity scene statuettes, but also figurines representing various trades as well as caricatures of celebrities, with an incredible offer of accessories for decorating and animating cribs, making it possible to build an entire, lively, village around the crib.

 7. Candelara Candle Light Festival